bevyengine/rfcs/rfcs/43-many-worlds.md

 1. Can we get `App`-level storage of `AppCommandQueue` working properly?
 Very much the same problem as [bevy #3096](https://github.com/bevyengine/bevy/issues/3096) experienced with `Commands`.
 2. Is the ability to clone entities between worlds critical / essential enough to solve [bevy #1515](https://github.com/bevyengine/bevy/issues/1515) as part of this feature (or before attempting it)?
 3. Should `AppCommands` take a `&mut App`, or something better scoped to reduce borrow-check complexity?
+4. How do we ensure that we can move entities and resources from one `World` to another outside of `bevy_app` without cloning?
+   1. This is important to ensure that stand-alone `bevy_ecs` users can use this feature set smoothly.

 ## Future possibilities